HelloChildd/Stock-Game/README.md

-# Stock game using turtle where you can upgrade your money and build a better kingdom by buying different stocks.
+# A Stock game that I made using turtle where you can upgrade your money and build a better kingdom by buying different stocks.